-DENTSU SOKEN INC.'s "Active Learning: What About This?
-Research Institute " was established in October 2015 in anticipation of the full-scale introduction of active learning in school education.
-The institute aims to provide know-how for active learning, which focuses on developing versatile abilities for identifying and solving problems independently and applying them in the real world, and to support the "activation of learning."
+DENTSU SOKEN INC.'s " Active Learning: What About This?"
+Laboratory was established in October 2015 in anticipation of the full-scale introduction of active learning in school education.
+The laboratory provides know-how applicable to active learning, which aims to cultivate versatile abilities enabling students to independently identify and solve problems for real-world application, and is committed to supporting the "activation of learning."

 The theme of the third discussion is the "Japan-China Project."

-Professor Okuma, Ms. Kyoko Ikeda of Dentsu Inc. in charge of the Japan-China Project, and researcher Teppei Moriguchi served as facilitators, discussing active learning in Japan and China.
+Professor Okuma, Ms. Kyoko Ikeda of Dentsu Inc. in charge of the Japan-China Project, and researcher Teppei Moriguchi served as facilitators, discussing active learning in both Japan and China.

 From left: Professor Okuma, Ms. Ikeda, Mr. Moriguchi